leadedge/leadedge.github.io/README.md

 If you want to do your own thing, there is an <a href="https://github.com/leadedge/ofxNDI/" target="_blank">addon for OpenFrameworks</a>

 ### INSTALLATIONS
 Spout installers are built with <a href="https://jrsoftware.org/isinfo.php" target="_blank">Inno Setup</a>.
 Nothing is installed on your system that runs in the background, and none of your system information is collected at any time.
-Spout installations have absolutely no advertisements or third-party applications of any kind and can be easily and cleanly uninstalled from your system at any time.
+Spout installations have absolutely no advertisements or third-party applications of any kind and can be easily and cleanly uninstalled from your system.

 ### More
-Explore the <a href="https://github.com/leadedge" target="_blank">repositories</a> for additional developments.
+Explore my other <a href="https://github.com/leadedge" target="_blank">repositories</a> for additional developments.

 ### Contact and support
-For general questions please visit the <a href="https://spout.discourse.group/" target="_blank">Spout Discourse group.
+Please visit the <a href="https://spout.discourse.group/" target="_blank">Spout Discourse group.

 ### Donations
 Spout is open source software designed to help your own developments and is integrated into many other applications which you may use regularly.
 Ongoing development, continued maintenance and support takes time and money, and there is no company or commercial income to support it.
 So please become a supporter and donate to help keep the project going.
 Donations are not for profit, and are used to offset ongoing costs for the website and continued development.